 Rincon Beach is right next to U. S. 101, and the surfers here are a familiar sight for most southern Californians.
 The pier you can see in the background provides a connection between offshore oil platforms and onshore refineries.

-A relatively small beach, Rinccon sits in the curve of the shoreline at an angle to the incoming waves.
+A relatively small beach, Rincon sits in the curve of the shoreline at an angle to the incoming waves.
 The surf is good, but houses line the shore and the sand nearly disappears at high tide, making it best for surfers or watchers.

 Rincon Point just around the point is a long, sandy beach, good for walking your dog or taking a stroll, with nice views of the Channel Islands on a clear day.
-Steps and a sloping path lead to the sand.
+Steps and a sloping path leading to the sand.

 The beach is often covered in driftwood.

-What is There to Do at Rincon Beach?
+What Is There to Do at Rincon Beach?

 Rincon Beach is primarily a surfer's beach.
 Most people go there to surf - or watch the surfers.
 After a winter storm, it may be good for beachcombing.